 Iceland has a different definition of bad to most places.
-What most europeans would consider to be “good” weather is brilliant weather in iceland, and “bad” weather becomes good weather, and “bad” weather becomes terrible weather.
+What most Europeans would consider being “good” weather is brilliant weather in Iceland, and “bad” weather becomes good weather, and “bad” weather becomes terrible weather.
 Here’s a table to help you translate:

 Icelandic description: Amazing

 Icelandic description: Good

 Icelandic description: Bad

 Icelandic description: Terrible